 Classically trained harpist Kimberly Snaufer DeRosa is a concert and recording artist, a freelance performer and music educator.
 As a soloist and a chamber/orchestral musician, she performs many genres of music.
 After earning her Bachelor of Music at Southern Methodist University under the direction of Susan Dederich-Pejovich and completing her graduate studies with world-acclaimed harpist Judy Loman at the Royal Conservatory of Music in Toronto, Canada, Ms. DeRosa accepted an invitation to be a private instructor for harp, piano and theory at The Royal Conservatory in 1991-1992.
-From 1992 through 2006, she was a leading Houston free-lance musician and teacher.
+She then quickly became a leading free-lance musician and instructor in Houston, Texas.
 In 2006, she performed and taught in the Northeast until she returned to her home state of Texas in 2010.
-Her freelance concert work in the United States and Canada has included Houston Symphony Orchestra, Houston’s Theatre Under The Stars, Dallas Wind Symphony, Fort Worth Symphony Orchestra, Opera in Concert, Mississauga Symphony, Waterloo-Kitchener Symphony and touring with Keith Brion’s New Sousa Band among others.
+Her freelance concert work in the United States, Canada and Australia has included Houston Symphony Orchestra, Houston’s Theatre Under The Stars, Dallas Wind Symphony, Fort Worth Symphony Orchestra, Opera in Concert, Mississauga Symphony, Waterloo-Kitchener Symphony and touring with Keith Brion’s New Sousa Band among others.
 Performances in various celebrity concerts include Frank Sinatra, Jr., Bernadette Peters, Connie Francis, Ray Charles and the Moody Blues.

 Ms. DeRosa is currently developing a unique style and a series of workshops using harp music for relaxation and wellness.
 “I’ve always been in awe of the spirit of music and its affects on the performer and the listener.
 It is my intent to share the essence and awareness of music and the harp specifically for relaxation and wellbeing.”
-As a part of her ongoing free-lance adventures in the Dallas – Fort Worth and Houston areas, she performs with the Dallas Jazz Harp Ensemble and The New Houston Harp Ensemble.
+Her ongoing free-lance adventures in the Dallas – Fort Worth areas includes performances with the Dallas Jazz Harp Ensemble.
 Her partnership with guitarist Marc Garvin, known as the Snaufer-Garvin Duo, spanned over 20 years and produced numerous new arrangements for harp and guitar of Spanish & South American music.
 The Duo’s CD recording “Zero Hour” and her self-produced Christmas CD, “Tidings of Joy”, featuring harp with guest musicians on flute, cello, guitar, oboe and violin are both available on www.cdbaby.com.

 A passionate educator and presenter, Ms. DeRosa instructs all ages and levels at her studio in the Lake Dallas area.
 Her priority is to nurture each student’s joy and love for music and the harp while building confidence and polish.
 Her students have won competitions and earned scholarships and acceptances into prestigious universities and conservatories throughout the United States and Canada.
 A respected presenter, she offers various workshops, coaches harp ensembles and conducts master classes.
-In 2000, Ms. DeRosa established the reputable Houston Summer Harp Festival (www.HoustonSummerHarpFestival.com ).
+Ms. DeRosa is founding director for Houston Summer Harp Festival (www.HoustonSummerHarpFestival.com ) which celebrates its 20th anniversary this year.
 This festival offers a unique experience for middle school and high school students on lever and pedal harps.
-In 2006, Ms. DeRosa founded Harp Journeys offering a format specifically designed for the adult student.
+In 2006, Ms. DeRosa founded Harp Journeys offering a format specifically designed for the adult harpist.
 This festival provides opportunities for participants to hone their skills, further explore the world of harp and enjoy the fellowship of other harpists while learning from local and nationally acclaimed guest presenters.
 Harp Journeys expanded to include a Youth Festival in 2011 and 2012 in Lewisville, Texas.
-Her current affiliations include Howard Payne University (Adjunct Instructor), Houston Summer Harp Festival (Founding Director) and McKamy Middle School in Flower Mound (Harp Instructor).
+Past affiliations include Howard Payne University (Adjunct Instructor), Houston Summer Harp Festival (Founding Director) and McKamy Middle School in Flower Mound (Harp Instructor).
 Previous affiliations include Affiliate Artist at Houston Baptist University and Adjunct Instructor at Sam Houston Sate University, Harp Instructor at School of the Woods Montessori School (Houston).